a short and simple trail to be with friends and family to explore the ranges of Himalayas...

-• Updated on Oct 9, 2022
+Updated on Feb 9, 2026

 Ghorepani- Poon Hill Trek is one of the Short and easy-going trails to the Annapurna region of Nepal.
-Situated on the lap of the Annapurna conservation area, the Ghorepani Poon Hill trek is one of the sublime trails mixed with nature and culture.
+Situated on the lap of the Annapurna conservation area, the Ghorepani Poon Hill trek is one of the sublime trails, mixed with nature and culture.

 As the trail to Ghorepani Poon Hill is also regarded as a low-altitude trek, this will take you to the highest elevation of 3210M for the majestic view of the wide ranges of Annapurna and Dhaulagiri Himalayan ranges.

-Apart from the Himalayas, there is more to see in the Ghorepani Poon hill trek.
-Starting from Naya Pul, you will complete the Annapurna sanctuary trail in just 4 days.
+Apart from the Himalayas, there is more to see in the Ghorepani Poon Hill trek.
+Starting from Naya Pul, you will complete the Annapurna Sanctuary trail in just 4 days.
 Due to the low altitude, the Ghorepani trail is rich in natural vegetation.

 The diversity of flora and fauna exist and during the month of spring, the trail will be magnificent with different wildflowers and rhododendron is one never to miss.

-From the very starting day, the trail passes through the village of a different settlement.
+From the very first day, the trail passes through the village of a different settlement.
 Mixed with the ethnic community, you will be able to explore typical Nepali houses, culture, temples, rural life, farmland, animal rearing, and the Gurung museum.
 This cultural life has been preserved from time immemorial.

 Table of Contents